FileMeta/filemeta.github.io/MetaTag.md

 Namespaces are used to reference schemas other than [Schema.org](https://schema.org).
 You may need properties from another schema or you may need to define a custom schema for specialized properties.

 The namespace syntax is inspired by XML.
 A namespace prefix consists of one or more "word characters" followed by a colon.
 Word characters are the Unicode categories: Ll, Lu, Lt, Lo, Lm, Mn, Nd, Pc.
-For regular expressions this matches the \w chacter class.
+For regular expressions this matches the \w character class.

 The "ns:" prefix is reserved for associating a namespace prefix with the corresponding URL.
 This is called a *namespace declaration*.
 For Example: